changeworld/azure-docs.it-it/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="189"></a><a name="1.8.9"></a>1.8.9

-* Correzione di un problema relativo a BulkDeleteAsync quando i valori con virgolette precedute sono passati come parametri di input.
+* Risolto un problema con BulkDeleteAsync quando i valori con virgolette precedute da caratteri di escape venivano passati come parametri di input.

 ### <a name="188"></a><a name="1.8.8"></a>1.8.8